Pat Badani: Work

-Badani's work has been shown internationally in museums, art centers, and media art festivals in Mexico (Museo de Arte Moderno, Museo de Arte Contemporáneo de Monterrey, Museo del Chopo), Argentina (Espacio Fundacion Telefónica), Brazil (FILE-Electronic Language International Festival), Colombia (Festival Internacional de la Imagen), Canada (Art Souterrain Festival, Museum London, The Beaverbrook Art Gallery), the U.S.A.
-(Herberger Institute Night Gallery, Tarble Art Center, ELO - Electronic Literature Organization), France (Centre culturel canadien Paris, Maison de l’Amérique Latine, ISEA2000), Spain (MECAD Media Center), and England (iDat Plymouth University, Stanley Picker Gallery Kingston University, Watershed Media Center).
+Badani's work has been shown internationally in museums, art centers, and media art festivals in Mexico (Museo de Arte Moderno, Museo de Arte Contemporáneo de Monterrey, Museo del Chopo), in Argentina (Espacio Fundacion Telefónica), in Brazil (FILE-Electronic Language International Festival), in Colombia (Festival Internacional de la Imagen), in Canada (Art Souterrain Festival, Museum London, The Beaverbrook Art Gallery), the U.S.A.
+(Herberger Institute Night Gallery, Tarble Art Center, ELO - Electronic Literature Organization, CURRENTS New Media Festival), in France (Centre culturel canadien Paris, Maison de l’Amérique Latine, ISEA2000), in Spain (MECAD Media Center), in England (iDat Plymouth University, Stanley Picker Gallery Kingston University, Watershed Media Center), and in China at VINCI'23-Hong Kong University of Science and Technology).
 Her interactive, participatory projects use technology as both subject and medium, such as the 2015 installation make-a-move, a work consisting of screens displaying motion-responsive portraits whose eyes follow passerby to address concerns about electronic surveillance in public space.
 Al Grano (2010-2016), a 3-part art project, used the corn seed as a symbol of Mesoamerican history, culture, and agriculture in a global economy.
 The work includes elements that reveal – via a mobile app – the presence of genetically modified corn in breakfast cereals.
 Badani further explored food and sustainability in another project, Comestible: Seven Day Meal Plan (2016–present).
 The work lampooned dietic utopias in Western nutrition trends through an illustrated sardonic cookbook with photographs of Badani's artistically displayed meals, whimsical recipes, and packaging akin to meal subscription boxes.
 The artist also explored participation and interpretation of digital archives in internet-based art projects.
 These include Home Transfer (2000-2002); Where are you from?
 Stories (2002-2009); and Where Life is Better (2003).
 Badani's projects often occur in series and she uses the cognitive technique of “chunking” – a mental process of dividing large information into smaller “chunks” – to facilitate both creation and exhibition of her work.
 The artist wrote, “chunking facilitates inspection of a multifaceted subject – such as food security – with each chunk addressing a specific facet, and all chunks relating to the same nodal concept: sustainable living...when several project chunks are assembled as a group during exhibitions... viewers/participants engage in a chunking process, themselves.